Ibrahim-Hashem/youtube-backend-clone/README.md

 Utilize a CDN for video serving.
 Incorporate unit and integration testing.
 Conclusion
 Thank you for reading this far!
 Designing and architecting applications involve various trade-offs and considerations.
-Building apps like Twitter or YouTube takes time a! nd careful planning.
+Building apps like Twitter or YouTube takes time! and careful planning.